coconup/Light-Controller/README.md

 Description
 -----------

+Attempt to replicate light effects seen in Philips Hue or Avea Light on Mi-Light, LimitlessLED and similar.
+Based on the Light-Controller project by Eliot Stocker.

 The best way to control your LED Bulbs, Including Home and Lockscreen widgets

 Cant wait for new releases of light controller? join the beta here: https://plus.google.com/u/0/communities/117265785994204078301